infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 :::info Persisting the Supabase Session
 Unlike web environments where `localStorage` is available, in React Native Supabase requires us to provide a key-value store to hold the session token.

-We're using `AsyncStorage` here for simplicity, but for encrypted storage, supabase provides an example of encrypting the session token using `expo-secure-storage` in their [React Native Auth example](https://supabase.com/docs/guides/getting-started/tutorials/with-expo-react-native?auth-store=secure-store#initialize-a-react-native-app)
+We're using `AsyncStorage` here for simplicity, but if you need more security, Supabase provides an example of encrypting the session token using `expo-secure-storage` in their [React Native Auth example](https://supabase.com/docs/guides/getting-started/tutorials/with-expo-react-native?auth-store=secure-store#initialize-a-react-native-app)
 :::

-### Authenticating with Supabase
+### Authenticate with Supabase

 PowerSync needs a valid session token to connect to the Supabase, so we'll need a hook and context to manage our authentication state.